-- a) Can be achieved by use of improved hardware design/ manufacturing techniques.
-In particular, reducing the FEATURE SIZE (chip area needed for one component), results in lower capacitance and inductance, and can therefore run the chip at a higher frequency. - b) Do less computation on each cycle (which increases CPI, of course!) - 2.
+- a) Can be achieved by use of improved hardware design/manufacturing techniques.
+Two ways this historically has been done: - (1)Reducing the FEATURE SIZE (chip area needed for one component), results in lower capacitance and inductance, and can therefore run the chip at a higher frequency. - (2)Reducing the power voltage from 5 V initially to as little as 1.5V on some chips, results in lower charge on chip gate capacitors and can therefore allow running the chip at a higher frequency. - b) Do less computation on each cycle (which increases CPI, of course!) - 2.
 Reduce the instruction count. - a) Better algorithms. - b) More powerful instruction sets an impetus for the development of CISCs.
-(This, however, leads to increased CPI!) - 3.
-Reduce CPI - a) Simplify the instruction set an impetus for the original development of RISCs.
-(This, however, leads to increased program length!). - b) Do more work per clock.
+(This, however, leads to increased CPI!)

+3. Reduce CPI

+- a) Simplify the instruction set an impetus for the original development of RISCs.
+(This, however, leads to increased number of instructions needed for a given task!). - b) Do more work per clock.
 (This, however, requires a longer clock cycle and leads to a lower clock rate!). - 4.
 In the case of clock rate and instruction count, there are speedup techniques that are clear "wins" utilizing them does not adversely affect the other two components of the equation. - a) Improving the implementation so as to allow a faster clock.

-However, in the past decode or so we seem to have hit a plateau in this regard; clock speeds have peaked out around 2-3 GHz - due in large measure to power/heat dissipation considerations.
-(Faster CPU's use more power and produce more heat)
+However, in the past decode and a half or so we seem to have hit a plateau in this regard; clock speeds for commodity CPUs have peaked out around 2-3 GHz with high-end CPUs around 4 GHz- due in large measure to power/heat dissipation considerations.
+(Faster CPU's use more power and produce more heat, and voltage reductions are limited by the fact that there is about an 0.7 volt drop across semiconductor PN junctions.)